wcurrier/Measure_Snow_Depth_Poles/README.md

 # Measure_Snow_Depth_Poles
-Measure snow depth from camera images and poles automatically or semi-automatically
+Measure snow depth from camera images and poles automatically or semi-automatically.
 # Atuomated method:

 Only works for orange poles.